 This post may contain affiliate sales links.
 Please read my disclosure policy.

-• A zucchini celebration.
+- An easy way to use zucchini.
 This recipe is one of the best ways to use summer zucchini.
-It tastes like your favorite spice cake (you don’t even taste the zucchini), but it makes you feel good because you’re eating a vegetable too.
+It tastes like your favorite spice cake, and you don’t even taste the zucchini.

 Ingredients and Substitutions